 Walt Disney was a very patriotic man, and it showed in his work.
-One such instance is this unusual animated short film, "Education for Death: The Making of the Nazi" (1943).
+One such instance is this unusual animated short film, "Education for Death" (1943).

 While Walt Disney had revolutionized the film industry with his "Snow White and the Seven Dwarfs" in 1937, which also won him Oscars and a huge financial windfall, World War II was not a happy time for The Walt Disney Studios.
 Several subsequent artistic triumphs such as "Pinocchio" had turned into financial disasters.
 After 1939, and especially 1941, most overseas markets were closed to American films.
 In short, money was tight.

 |A baby is baptized by the "Verein Lebensborn e.V".
 Two SS men baptize a baby in front of a "Lebensflamme" and a photograph of Hitler.|